Kirill-Bugaev/clipnetsync/README.md

 It requires [lua-socket][lua-socket] and [xsel][xsel] installed.
 I use it with [Barrier][Barrier] and [Xpra][Xpra]
 on my multihost system.
-If you are going to use it in secure mode (of course you should) then install [lua-sec][lua-sec], create PKI (see ArchWiki [Easy-RSA][Easy-RSA] how to do this) and move generated keys and certificates to `./certs` directory (here are mine by default, replace it).
+If you are going to use it in secure mode (of course you should) then install [lua-sec][lua-sec], create PKI (see ArchWiki [Easy-RSA][Easy-RSA] how to do this) and move generated keys and certificates to `./certs` directory (there are mine by default, replace it).
-I recommend to switch off Barrier native clipboard sharing (but not Xpra yet) to avoid interference.

 App uses server-client model, so you should run `lua server.lua` on one host and `lua client.lua <server ip address>` on another.
 Config placed in `config.lua`.

+I recommend to switch off Barrier native clipboard sharing (but not Xpra yet) to avoid interference.

 Enjoy.

 ![My home multihost system](https://github.com/Kirill-Bugaev/clipnetsync/blob/master/screenshots/my-home-system.jpg)